privacy notice

 8. Changes to this Privacy Notice

-We keep our privacy notice under regular review.
-This version was last updated on 13/08/25
+We keep our privacy notice under regular review to reflect our ongoing commitment to data security.
+This version was last updated on 11/05/2026